geniussportsgroup/geniuslive-examples/video-sdk-bundles/README.md

 - Features include video player initialization.
 - Provides an easy-to-use API for integrating video functionality into Android applications.

-## iOS

-### Version 1.0.0

-- Initial release of the video SDK bundles for iOS.
-- Features include video player initialization.
-- Provides an easy-to-use API for integrating video functionality into iOS applications.

 ## Installation